FOREX-Euro stays on edge as crucial ECB meeting looms

 * U.S. markets shut on Monday for public holiday

-SYDNEY, Jan 19 (Reuters) - The euro flirted with 11-year lows early on Monday as investors braced for the European Central Bank to take its boldest steps yet to combat deflation and revive the euro zone economy.
+SYDNEY/TOKYO, Jan 19 (Reuters) - The euro flirted with 11-year lows on Monday as investors braced for the European Central Bank to take its boldest steps yet to combat deflation and revive the euro zone economy.

 That the ECB will launch a large-scale sovereign bond-buying program at its Jan.
 22 meeting is no longer in question, but what is unknown is how the plan will be designed and whether it will be seen as credible and sufficient.